 Background

-‘Addressing inequity and racial justice by improving Black underrepresentation and experiences in influential education and workplace environments’
+‘Addressing inequity and racial justice by enhancing access and experiences in education and workplaces where there is an underrepresentation of young Black people’

 MEMBERS ACROSS OUR PARENT, STUDENT & TEACHER NETWORKS – NATIONALLY